open-telemetry/opentelemetry-collector-contrib/receiver/httpcheckreceiver/README.md

 - `endpoint` (required): the URL to be monitored
 - `method` (optional, default: `GET`): The HTTP method used to call the endpoint
+- `body` (optional, default: ""): If set, the receiver will emit metrics based on whether the response body exact matches this string.

 Additionally, each target supports the client configuration options of [confighttp].